 Donations are always welcome but we ideally would like a long-term commitment to support a child throughout their education.
-However, one-off is always an option if you are unable to make a long-term commitment.
+However, a one-off is always an option if you are unable to make a long-term commitment.

 A regular donation of £20 per month (£240 per year) pays for school registration, the monthly fees, the three mandatory annual exams, the school uniform and bag, shoes, books and supplies such as writing paper and pens.

 All donations go directly to funding the children’s education.
 There are no administrative or other costs.

 We, Help Nepal Network, is the UK registered charity, and have a successful track record of helping constructing schools, health posts and providing emergency humanitarian assistance in Nepal.
 We submit our accounts to the Charity Commission in the UK on an annual basis.